-No consideration of revenue in the applicable aid scheme.
+No consideration of revenue in the conditable aid achores No consideration of revenue in the applicable aid scheme.
 No respect of the incentive effect of the aid.
 Aid intensity not respected.
 De minimis threshold exceeded.
 III.
 Ineligible project Project is ineligible.
 Expenditure incurred before or after the eligibility period.
 Expenditure not paid by beneficiary.
 Expenditure not related to the project.
 Ineligible taxes (e.g., VAT) and costs according to the national legislation.
 Non-compliance with rules on purchase of land or real estate.
 Ineligible beneficiary.
 Ineligible participants/final recipient for grant projects/ Ineligible target group.
 Conflict of interest.
-Double financing.
+N / Double financing.
 IV.
 Ineligible Expenditure for works not performed or goods/services not delivered/executed. expenditure Ineligible expenditure incurred due to changes in the project's scope or objectives without obtaining the necessary approvals or amendments to the project's contract.
 Ineligible staff expenditure (e.g. incorrect productive hours, incorrect remuneration, unjustified hours in timesheets).
 Ineligible expenditure linked to travel and accommodation.
 Expenditure noncompliant with specific contractual arrangements and/or with regulations on eligibility requirements (i.e., national or project level).
 Other ineligible expenditure.
 Wrong methodology.
-Wrong application of the methodology (e.g., wrong calculation, wrong input data, V. Simplified cost wrong adjustment method, follow-up error in the application of flat rates), options including non-compliance with the conditions for reimbursement.
+V. Simplified cost options Wrong application of the methodology (e.g., wrong calculation, wrong input data, wrong adjustment method, follow-up error in the application of flat rates), including non-compliance with the conditions for reimbursement.
 VI.
-Information and Non-compliance with the responsibilities as defined in the Regulations. publicity measures · VII.
-Missing supporting Missing, incomplete or incorrect supporting information or documentation. information or Lack or incomplete audit trail. documentation A a a a untin a a a a d Accounting and calculation errors at project level (for incurred expenditure).
-VIII.
-Accounting and calculation errors at Failure to keep separate accounting records or failure to use appropriate VIII. accounting codes for transactions reimbursed based on costs actually incurred by project level a partner.
+Information and publicity measures Non-compliance with the responsibilities as defined in the Regulations.
+VII.
+Missing supporting Missing, incomplete or incorrect supporting information or documentation. information or Lack or incomplete audit trail. documentation A ( 1 Accounting and calculation errors at project level (for incurred expenditure).
+1/11 Accounting and Failure to keep separate accounting records or failure to use appropriate VIII. calculation errors at accounting codes for transactions reimbursed based on costs actually incurred by project level a partner.
 IX.
-Sound financial Non-compliance with the principle of sound financial management (e.g., poor project management, failure to comply with obligations assumed by the partner, ۱۸. management including failure to respect the deadlines for submitting documents). - manayement including failure to respect the deadilines for submitting documents).
-X. Data protection Non-compliance with the rules of data protection. Λ. Data protection Tron compilance with the rules of data protection.
+Sound financial Non-compliance with the principle of sound financial management (e.g., poor IA. project management, failure to comply with obligations assumed by the partner, management including failure to respect the deadlines for submitting documents). Х. Data protection Non-compliance with the rules of data protection.